Frequently Asked Questions

 https://www.dxlabsuite.com/dxlabwiki/MarathonAwardTracking

-A. Yes, most definitely.
-HRD deluxe does support the DX Marathon Program.
+B. Ham Radio Deluxe.
 A complete description of the features and how to use them can be found at the following link:

-A. N1MM+ is not a general-purpose logger; there is no support for chasing awards like DXCC and WAS, and there are no QSL management features.
+C. N1MM+.
+N1MM+ is not a general-purpose logger; there is no support for chasing awards like DXCC and WAS, and there are no QSL management features.
 For those functions, you should be using a general logging program.
 If you are using N1MM+ as a logging program, you do have the ability to export ADIF format files and import them.
-So, if for example you are using the DX Marathon web-based https://marathon.ham2k.net/
+So, if for example you are using the DX Marathon web-based https://marathon.ham2k.net/ You can import your adif into this tool and get your current year-to-date status and of course at the end of the year, you can compile your log for 2023 and export it into a final adif file.
+Then you can use various tools available to generate your submission.

 Q. I have a summer cottage and have small antennas there and low power.
 Can I add those QSOs to my total form my home station?

 A: No. The rules clearly state each participant is entitled to submit one log per location.
 You are welcome to enter a second log from your second QTH.
-For example, I could enter as WC3W and WC3W/0.

 Q. Why doesn’t the Marathon offer a 100 watt version of the Unlimited Class?